singlestore-labs/singlestoredb-dev-image/README.md

 ## Apple Silicon (M1/M2 chips) performance notes

-In order to support running SingleStoreDB on Apple Silicon many of our performance optimizations are disabled.
-This can result in unexpectedly bad performance, especially during recovery (restarting SingleStoreDB) and when running queries for the first time.
+In order to support running SingleStore on Apple Silicon many of our performance optimizations are disabled.
+This can result in unexpectedly bad performance, especially during recovery (restarting SingleStore) and when running queries for the first time.

 To tune this performance impact (either faster or slower) you can change the number of cores and amount of RAM allocated to the Docker virtual machine by [following the documentation here][docker-resource-docs].